emacsway/emacsway.github.io/_sources/en/storm-orm.txt

 There were three cases in my practice, when I had to add a few features to Storm ORM, which already was implemented by SQLAlchemy (or its community).

 1. `Bulk inserting of objects <http://docs.sqlalchemy.org/en/rel_1_1/orm/session_api.html#sqlalchemy.orm.session.Session.bulk_save_objects>`__, moreover, using the clause ON DUPLICATE KEY UPDATE.
-2. Adaptation of `SQL Builder for interface of Django ORM <https://github.com/mitsuhiko/sqlalchemy-django-query>`__.
+2. Adaptation of `SQL Builder for interface of django.db.models.query.QuerySet <https://github.com/mitsuhiko/sqlalchemy-django-query>`__.
 3. Support the pattern `Concrete Table Inheritance <http://docs.sqlalchemy.org/en/rel_1_1/orm/extensions/declarative/inheritance.html#concrete-table-inheritance>`__

 Storm ORM `does not use thread locking <https://bugs.launchpad.net/storm/+bug/1412845>`__ for lazy modification of critical global metadata.